A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: Introduction

 A major purpose of this paper is to explain a certain conceptual thread in the history of polynomial stability theory: that it is often possible to determine general stability information from restricted sets of polynomials.
 For example, the P{\'o}lya-Schur and Borcea-Br{\"a}nd{\'e}n characterizations derive from a single polynomial (i.e., the symbol) stability properties of a whole collection of polynomials in the output of a given linear operator.
 Additionally, the Grace-Walsh-Szeg{\H{o}} coincidence theorem says that stability information of any polynomial can be determined from its polarization, which is of degree at most one in each variable.

 As it turns out, these sorts of phenomena can be explained using relatively basic algebraic and representation theoretic concepts.
-Specifically, we can view $\C_n[x]$ as a representation of $SL_2(\C)$ via the following action.
-For $\phi \in SL_2(\C)$ and $f \in \C_n[x]$, we define:
+We view $\C^n[x]$ as a representation of $\SL_2(\C)$ via the standard action, given as follows.
+For $\phi \in \SL_2(\C)$ and $f \in \C^n[x]$, we define:

 Here $\phi^{-1}$ acts on $x \in \C$ as a M{\"o}bius transformation, or equivalently $\phi$ acts on the roots of $f$.
-(Similarly, $\C_\lambda[x_1,...,x_m]$ can be viewed as a representation of $(SL_2(\C))^m$ via this action in each variable.)
-Under this interpretation, important maps like polarization, projection, the apolarity form, and even the symbol turn out to be invariant under these $SL_2(\C)$ actions.
-This leads us to a conceptual thesis:
+(Similarly, $\C^\lambda[x_1,\ldots,x_m]$ can be viewed as a representation of $(\SL_2(\C))^m$ via this action in each variable.)
+Under this interpretation, important maps like polarization, projection, the apolarity form, and even the symbol turn out to be invariant under these $\SL_2(\C)$ actions.
+This leads us to a conceptual thesis: \emph{$\SL_2(\C)$-invariant maps transfer stability information}.